 At the start of the academic year 2021/22, assessments conducted in school showed that the reading ages of students had stagnated or in some cases had reduced following home learning during lockdown periods.
+We tested again at the start of 2022/23 and found our work from the previous year had improved reading.
+This gave us confidence to follow the same programme in 2022/23.
 Reading ability impinges on access to our curriculum for all our students.
 Those with less reading fluency, develop gaps in outcomes, which can widen over time.
 This became greater during the lockdown periods, when there was less exposure to reading due to engagement in remote learning, than there would have been in lessons held in school.